-A safe place in which to live, work and play - we are safe at home and in the community.
+We are safe at home and in the community.

-- Encourage neighbourhood support and other community support groups - Ensure that all buildings constructed in the District are safe, durable, accessible and fit for their intended purpose - Promote walking and cycling as a safe, viable mode of transport and recreation - Encourage and support volunteer's involvement with safety initiatives - Provide and maintain a Civil Defence Emergency Organisation and a Rural Fire Organisation - Encourage and support community involvement in emergency management - Maintain, operate and upgrade the transportation network and work with key stakeholders and the community to reduce fatal and injury crashes - Provide/facilitate safe entertainment/recreation activities for young people
+- Encourage neighbourhood support and other community support groups - Provide a place for people to be throughout the various stages of life.
+Family friendly district.
+Fulfil their dreams within the district. - Ensure that all buildings constructed in the District are safe, durable, accessible and fit for their intended purpose

+We have access to, and participate in, community life

+Encourage and support volunteers' & volunteering

+We maintain a coordinated and effective response to, and recovery from, emergency and disaster events.

+- Provide and maintain a Civil Defence Emergency organisation. - Encourage and support community involvement & personal/household responsibility in emergency management.

+Pedestrians, cyclists and motor vehicle users can safely move around Selwyn District.

+Maintain, operate and upgrade the transportation network and work with key stakeholders and the community to reduce fatal and injury crashes.